 Are Venture Capitalists on a Control Trip?

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Does taking on venture capital mean giving up your company's soul?
+Opinions expressed by Entrepreneur contributors are their own.Does taking on venture capital mean giving up your company's soul?
 Your control over its destiny?
 It can be a tricky issue, says Flybridge Capital Partners' Jeffrey Bussgang.
 The prominent venture capitalist has a new book that lays out his theory for how entrepreneurs can successfully navigate today's funding landscape, Mastering the VC Game -- A Venture Capital Insider Reveals How to Get From Start-up to IPO on Your Terms.

 "There's a view of venture capitalists that they kind of ruin the party," he says.
 "One entrepreneur said to me, 'When the VCs come in, it's not fun anymore.
 They hold you accountable, and push you, and take control.'"